markusoelhafen/aurelius/README.md

 This is a RaspberryPi project with a talking parrot

 ## RaspberryPi setup
-uurelius uses several libraries like i2c, gpio, raspicam and graphicsmagick.
+Aurelius uses several libraries like i2c, gpio, raspicam and graphicsmagick.
 Follow these steps to set up your pi.

 ### i2c
 First you need to install i2c-tools on your raspberry: